We Love Doodles

-We’ve created a standard growth curve based on various Bernedoodle owners that you can use to calculate the approximate size or weight of your dog.
+We’ve created a standard growth chart based on various Bernedoodle owners that you can use to calculate the approximate size or weight of your dog.
 While it won’t be exact, it will definitely give you an idea of how big your Bernedoodle puppy will get!

 Here is the general rule of thumb.
 Most Bernedoodles will reach a full-grown size at about a year old.
 At this point, Bernedoodles are considered to be at 90% to 95% of their full-grown body weight and have mostly finished growing in height.
 They may still grow slightly in weight, but their growth will slow down significantly from when they were a puppy.